WasmEdge/WasmEdge/docs/book/en/src/contribute/installer.md

 #### Tensorflow Extensions Library Version
 * Full Option: `--tf-version TF_VERSION`
 * Description: Install the given VERSION of the library of the Tensorflow and Tensorflow lite extension.
 Only available when the `Extensions` is set to `all` or `tensorflow`.
-* Note - It's value is same as that of wasmedge version if not specified.
+* Note - It's the same as the WasmEdge version if not specified.

 #### Tensorflow Extensions Dependencies Version
 * Full Option: `--tf-deps-version TF_DEPS_VERSION`
 * Description: Install the given VERSION of the dependencies of the Tensorflow and Tensorflow lite extension.
 Only available when the `Extensions` is set to `all` or `tensorflow`.
-* Note - It's value is same as that of wasmedge version if not specified.
+* Note - It's the same as the WasmEdge version if not specified.

 #### Tensorflow Extensions Tools Version
 * Full Option: `--tf-tools-version TF_TOOLS_VERSION`
 * Description: Install the given VERSION of the tools of the Tensorflow and Tensorflow lite extension.
 Only available when the `Extensions` is set to `all` or `tensorflow`.
-* Note - It's value is same as that of wasmedge version if not specified.
+* Note - It's the same as the WasmEdge version if not specified.

 #### Image Extensions Version
 * Full Option: `--image-version IMAGE_VERSION`
 * Description: Install the given VERSION of the Image extension.
 Only available when the `Extensions` is set to `all` or `image`.
-* Note - It's value is same as that of wasmedge version if not specified.

-#### Image Extensions Dependencies Version
-* Full Option: `--image-deps-version IMAGE_DEPS_VERSION`
-* Description: Install the given VERSION of the dependencies of the Image extension.
-Only available when the `Extensions` is set to `all` or `image`.
-* Note - It's value is same as that of wasmedge version if not specified.
+* Note - It's the same as the WasmEdge version if not specified.

 ### Plugins